MicrosoftDocs/windows-dev-docs/windows-apps-src/contacts-and-calendar/my-people-notifications.md

 + **spritesheet-height**
     + The frame height (in pixels).
 Only required for spritesheet animations.
 + **spritesheet-fps**
-    + Frames per second.
+    + Frames per second (FPS).
 Only required for spritesheet animations.
+Only values 1-120 are supported.
 + **spritesheet-startingFrame**
     + The frame number to begin the animation.
 Only used for spritesheet animations and defaults to 0 if not provided.
 + **alt**